Abstract background

 You are an enterprise with 1,000+ employees and a BI team

 ThoughtSpot, Databricks Genie, or Snowflake Cortex Analyst — depending on which data infrastructure you already operate.
 If Snowflake is your DWH: Cortex Analyst.
 If Databricks is your lakehouse: Genie.
-If you want to remain independent: ThoughtSpot.
+If you want to remain independent: ThoughtSpot — whose self-service entry point is now affordable for smaller teams too, while the full enterprise feature set remains individually negotiated.

 You are a Microsoft company through and through

 Power BI Copilot — if you already have Fabric or are planning to adopt it.
 The integration with Teams, SharePoint, and Dynamics is a real advantage.
-But expect at least EUR 5,000/month.
+The entry barrier has come down: the smallest Fabric capacity (F2) now costs around EUR 300/month instead of the far pricier capacity tier previously required — but plan for the fact that a plain Power BI Pro license is not enough for Copilot.

 You are a mid-market company in the DACH region